WHO WE ARE

 Children are inspired to grow their innate love or ability for learning and build their research skills through project based learning.
 They advance at their own pace, having days where they gobble up information at a speed incredible to witness and others where they find comfort in a slower pace and more consolidation work.
 Their work is explored through a variety of mediums, not just worksheet or paper based.

 No homework is given, as we cover so much with our small classes and don’t wish their enthusiasm for learning to be wiped out by homework.
-We have witnessed how this approach builds a desire in our students to do self research at home, which they then share enthusiastically with their fellow students the next day.
-NDS encourages children to have a voice, talking is another way to learn and inquiry is seen as important.
+We have witnessed how this approach builds a desire in our students to do self research at home, which they then share enthusiastically with their fellow students during school hours.
+NDS encourages children to have a voice as talking is another way to learn and inquiry is seen as important.

 We provide children with advanced language skills, which allows for confident, assertive expression of their feelings and successful resolution of relationship challenges they face with fellow students.
 This support builds social skills and emotional and communication skills required for relationship building.